camunda/camunda/docs/content/get-started/java-client-library.md

 ```

 Once closed, the client no longer receives tasks for that subscription.
 The close operation blocks until all previously received tasks have been given to the handler.

+### Self-managed Task Execution

+For regular task subscriptions, the client manages execution threads that invoke the provided `TaskHandler` implementations.
+In advanced use cases it may be required to control the execution thread context. *Pollable task subscriptions* provide the means to do so.

+Similar to a `TaskSubscription`, a `PollableTaskSubscription` continuously receives tasks once opened.
+In contrast, a `PollableTaskSubscription` does not have a pre-defined `TaskHandler` that is called automatically.
+Instead, this is left to the user per the method `PollableTaskSubscription#poll(TaskHandler)`.
+This method executes all tasks that have been received up to the time of invocation.
+A pollable task subscription can be opened via the API entry point `AsyncTasksClient#newPollableSubscription`.

 ## Standalone Task API